 It is recommended that you minimize the amount of text on a dashboard's mobile view to communicate the information clearly.
 Some best practices for including text on your dashboard's mobile view include the following:

-• Don't add a header to your dashboard unless it needs one.
+- Only add a header to your dashboard when it is necessary for reader comprehension.
 On a mobile view, a header can only include text and images.

 Configure for mobile screens